Many PanelPro users have each come up with their own PanelPro application, ranging from simple to complex:

 OWNryKent Williams' Oregon Washington Navigation & Railway (now dismantled) used PanelPro for it's signal controls and dispatcher panel.

-Jim Thompson's Cashaway Valley RailroadJim Thompson is using PanelPro to make a dispatcher's panel for his Cashaway Valley Railroad.
+Cashaway Valley RailroadJim Thompson is using PanelPro to make a dispatcher's panel for his Cashaway Valley Railroad.
+Watch this YouTube Video.

 The goal of Otis McGee's SP Shasta Route is prototypical fidelity to 1952 operations.
 At the time, the railroad was run from a CTC machine at the dispatcher's office in Dunsmuir, CA (see photo to right).
 To recreate that, Otis has installed a rebuilt United Switch and Signal CTC machine on his railroad (see below).
 PanelPro controls the machine and provides CTC control for the layout via a large seven-node C/MRI installation.